Build your own crate on wheels from pallet wood to add storage to any room in your home. Here’s how.

 • Hammer

-***Use extreme caution and common sense when using power tools.
-Follow all manufacturer’s instructions, wear safety gear and build at your own risk.***
+Important Note: Use extreme caution and common sense when using power tools.
+Follow all manufacturer’s instructions, wear safety gear, and build at your own risk.

 Step 1: Prepare your pallet.

-First, you will disassemble the wood pallet.
-Note: Two pallets are shown above, but you will only need one for this project.
+First, carefully disassemble the wood pallet.
+Two pallets are shown above, but you will only need one for this project.

 disassemble wood pallet

-Once you have all the boards loose, use a hammer to remove any remaining nails.
+Once you have all the boards from the pallet loose, use the back of a hammer to remove any remaining nails.

 remove nails wood pallet hammer